The Crown Prince (2006 film): Plot

 To ensure more stability, Rudolf agrees to marry Princess Stephanie of Belgium, who shortly gives birth to a daughter.
 During one of his numerous love affairs, Rudolf contracts syphilis, with which he infects Stephanie.
 As a result, she cannot have any more children; that puts a strain on the already strained relationship between the two.

 When the Crown Prince, now addicted to morphine as a result of his syphilis, has to watch his visions of a better future shatter bit by bit due to the narrow-minded politics of his father and a series of unfortunate circumstances, he is filled with depression and thoughts of suicide.
 The only thing that gives him stability is the romance with the young Baroness Mary Vetsera, who already fell in love with him as a little girl.

-Ultimately, this is no salvation for him either.
-When the French liberal Georges Clemenceau lost his last hope in the elections, he decided to commit suicide in his hunting lodge in Mayerling.
+Ultimately, this is no salvation for him either; he decides to commit suicide in his hunting lodge in Mayerling.
 However, Mary, seeing through his intentions, insists on going to death with him out of love.
 While the body of Rudolf is buried with full honors in the imperial crypt, the young Baroness Vetsera is buried in an anonymous grave in order not to widen this unbelievable scandal.